Masters shot put world record progression

+World Athletics includes indoor marks in the record list since 2000, but WMA does not follow that practice.

 M35

 Oldfield improved the record three times during his series on his 35th birthday in Berkeley, California.
 His 22.19 was just 3 cm short of the standing official world record, though he had thrown 22.86 five years earlier, but that throw had been disallowed because Oldfield was a professional, against the rules at that time.